Moving toward a transportation system that fuels healthy people and a healthy planet.

 “I’m not going to lie,” Andy Clarke, president of the League of American Bicyclists wrote on Wednesday morning.
 “I’m depressed.”

 If you don’t live in Minnesota’s 8th Congressional District or follow federal transportation policy, you probably don’t even know the name James Oberstar.
-He was elected to Congress in 1974, and, since his very first term, served on the House Committee on Transportation and Infrastructure.
+He was elected to Congress in 1974, and, since his very first term, served on the

 For bike-ped advocates, those committee members are critical and, for three decades, Oberstar pushed to get bicyclists and pedestrians recognized and treated as “intended users” of our public roads.
 In the last wave election in 2006, when Democrats took control of the House, Oberstar was elected chairman of the transportation committee.
 A few months after he claimed leadership, he told a crowd at the National Bike Summit: “We're going to convert America from the hydrocarbon economy to the carbohydrate economy.”